abmakes/100-days-of-code/README.md

 ## Day 4&5 - React tutorials

 Weekends are my busiest time, so 1 hour of tutorials is what I'll be aiming for every weekend.
 Worked through some of FreeCodeCamps tutorials, but find the process when you are stuck a bit tedious.
 However, I will still finish it no matter what.

+## Day 6 - Scrimba React Course
+Today I started with the Scrimba React course.
+I had hoped to be building my own React projects by now, but I will take a few more days to review the basics.
+I managed to finish the first section.
+The videos and practice excercies have a nicer progression than the ones on FreeCodeCamp, in my opinion, but I still want to do the FCC projects.
+I will do the scrimba digital business card skills test project tomorrow.